wombleton/gitlaw-nz/acts/C/Christchurch District Drainage Act 1951.md

 ##### 89 How fines recoverable

-*   Every offence hereby made punishable by a fine may be prosecuted, and all fines imposed by this Act shall be recoverable, in a summary way before any 2 Justices in the manner provided by the Justices of the Peace Act 1927\.
+*   Every offence hereby made punishable by a fine may be prosecuted, and all fines imposed by this Act shall be recoverable, in accordance with [Part 3][163] of the Summary Proceedings Act 1957\.

+    Section 89: amended, on 1 July 2013, by [section 413][136] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 90 Provision for disposal of certain lands

-*   (1) Such of the lands described in [Schedule 3][125] as have not already been sold under the powers contained in the Christchurch Drainage Board Reserves Sale and Exchange Act 1887 or the Christchurch District Drainage Act 1907 are hereby declared to be vested in His Majesty the King as Crown land subject to the [Land Act 1948][162], together with all rights, interests, and easements appurtenant thereto, but subject to all leases, liens, encumbrances, and easements affecting the same.
+*   (1) Such of the lands described in [Schedule 3][125] as have not already been sold under the powers contained in the Christchurch Drainage Board Reserves Sale and Exchange Act 1887 or the Christchurch District Drainage Act 1907 are hereby declared to be vested in His Majesty the King as Crown land subject to the [Land Act 1948][164], together with all rights, interests, and easements appurtenant thereto, but subject to all leases, liens, encumbrances, and easements affecting the same.

     (2) The District Land Registrar for the Land Registration District of Canterbury is hereby authorised and directed to do all such things as may be necessary to give effect to the provisions of this section and to make all necessary endorsements on any certificates of title in respect of lands vested in His Majesty by the last preceding subsection; and any such certificate of title shall enure in the name of His Majesty until the expiration, release, or determination of any lease, easement, or other interest registered against the same, and shall then be cancelled by the said District Land Registrar.

-    (3) The Land Settlement Board constituted pursuant to the [Land Act 1948][162] may release to the owner of any of the lands described in [Schedule 3][125] any easement, right, or servitude to which the lands may be subject, at such consideration and on such terms as it thinks fit.
+    (3) The Land Settlement Board constituted pursuant to the [Land Act 1948][164] may release to the owner of any of the lands described in [Schedule 3][125] any easement, right, or servitude to which the lands may be subject, at such consideration and on such terms as it thinks fit.

 ##### 91 Government works not to be interfered with